Can I eat mascarpone while pregnant?

 7Consult a healthcare provider if unsure about the safety of a particular cheese.

-Common Questions About mascarpone in Pregnant
+Common Questions About mascarpone While Pregnant

 Can I eat mascarpone while pregnant?